 What’s in the Voice & Vote exhibition?

-Throughout the exhibition, rare and previously unseen historic objects, pictures and archives from the Parliamentary collections and elsewhere will be displayed.
-Together with immersive and interactive technologies, the exhibition will tell the story of women in Parliament, the campaigning, the protests, the achievements, where we are today and how you can make change.
+Throughout the exhibition, rare and previously unseen historic objects, pictures and archives from the Parliamentary collections and elsewhere will be on show.
+Together with immersive and interactive technologies, the exhibition will tell the story of women in Parliament, the campaigning, the protests and the achievements.
+It will also examine where we are today and how you can make change happen.

-The Tomb – from 1918, women were allowed to stand for Parliament for the first time.
+From 1918, women could stand for Parliament for the first time.
 An office called the Lady Members’ Room was provided but it was poorly furnished and became increasingly overcrowded as more women were elected as MPs.
 They had to share the space, which became known as “The Tomb” despite their differing politics.
 Once the few desks provided were all taken, women MPs had to sit on the floor to do their paperwork and hold meetings in corridors.

 The final part of the exhibition will be the Chamber, exploring the experience and work of women MPs and members of the House of Lords today.
 Women have now occupied the highest positions in Parliament, including Betty Boothroyd, the first, and only (so far) woman Speaker and Baroness Hayman, the first Lord Speaker in the House of Lords.

 How can I visit and book tickets?

 This free exhibition is open Monday to Saturday between 27 June and 6 October 2018 (closed 27 August).
 First timed entry is 9am (except Mondays 10am).
 Last entry is 5.30pm as the exhibition closes at 6pm.